 All assessment in this programme conforms to the DBS assessment regulations informed by QQI Assessment and Standards, Revised 2013.
 Special regulations are defined on the course schedule.
-Where a learner is found to require additional learning support, the Equality & Diversity Officer Joanne O'Donnell will identify appropriate support or an alternative assessment instrument.
+Where a learner is found to require additional learning supports, the Learner Support Coordinator Jane Buggle will identify appropriate support or an alternative assessment instrument.
 This will be agreed with the Registrar's Office and will be in accordance with the DBS Assessment Regulations.
 Please refer to DBS Quality Assurance Handbook (QAH) for further details.